Legacy modernization without risky rewrites or stopping operations

 How we structure it

-We build a transition layer and a legacy relief plan
+We build a transition layer and a modernization plan

 We separate dependencies so new work is no longer hostage to the old core.